case-ev/genus/docs/reference/operations/elementary.md

 - `Identity`: Simply returns the input without modification.
 - `Join`: Takes many items than can be concatenated, and joins them into a single item.
+- `Lambda`: Takes some function and applies it directly to the input.